hmberto/authenticator-backend-tcc/README.md

 > DB_HOST: This variable indicates the hostname of the database server that the service will connect to.<br>
 > DB_NAME: This variable specifies the name of the database that the service will use.<br>
 > DB_USER: This variable represents the username that the service will use to authenticate with the database.<br>
-> DB_PASS: This variable indicates the password associated with the database user provided above.
+> DB_PASS: This variable indicates the password associated with the database user provided above.<br>
+> OTP_LENGTH: This variable specifies the length of the One-Time Password (OTP) that the service will generate for user authentication.<br>
+> SESSION_LENGTH: This variable specifies the length of the session token that the service will generate to identify a user session.

 By modifying the values of these variables, the service's configuration can be customized to meet specific requirements.